learn-co-students/conditionals-python-readme-data-science-intro-000/README.md

 * Understand how an `if` statement can change the execution flow of our code when certain conditions are met
 * Understand how the `if` keyword works with the `else` keyword in Python
 * See how to select certain data by combining `if` statements in `for` loops

 ### If Statement and Execution Flow

 So far in Python, all of our lines of code run one after the other.
-So in the code below, `vacation_days` is inigially assigned to `0`, then it is reassigned by incrementing by one, and again reassigned by incrementing again by one, which brings the `vacation_days` to a total of `2`.
+So in the code below, `vacation_days` is initially assigned to `0`, then it is reassigned by incrementing by one, and again reassigned by incrementing again by one, which brings the `vacation_days` to a total of `2`.

 ```python